LinyunLiu/AIRobot/Proto V2/Documentation/Reports/Progress/2024-09-25 Progress Report.md

 ---

 # Overview
-Today I expanded on and added some new "domains" to the documentation.
+Today I expanded on documentation and added some new "domains" like [Q&A](Resources/Q&A.md).
+I also worked to setup

 ## Details
 - Added additional information to [Proto V1 Motor Control System Overview](Archive/Proto%20V1%20Motor%20Control%20System%20Overview.md) about e-stop behaviour.